Menu

 Current Blood Pressure Categories

-The American Heart Association defines five blood pressure categories:
+The American Heart Association defines five blood pressure categories for adults:

 • Normal: Less than 120/80 mmHg